ishaq/ishaq.pk/posts/how-to-import-ios-address-book.en.md

 **TLDR;** [Go to GitHub Project](https://github.com/ishaq/ContactsImporter)

+**UPDATE 2014/10/12:** I have added code to import Contacts from Twitter, Google+ and Facebook in addition to address book.

 Importing address book contacts is a straight forward task, however most tutorials discuss using `AddressBookUI` framework to interactively let the user select a contact to import.
 [This GitHub project](https://github.com/ishaq/ContactsImporter) is a proof of concept (POC) to import contacts via direct access to address book using `AddressBook` framework.

 Here's the model class I used to represent a single imported contact: